dcrstudio/dcr-cms/docs/graphql.md

 # GraphQL API
-Zaphy CMS includes a GraphQL API that will help you read, manage and deliver your content through a flexible schema that will be dynamically updated based on the existing content types.
+Safis CMS includes a GraphQL API that will help you read, manage and deliver your content through a flexible schema that will be dynamically updated based on the existing content types.

 ## Default Schema